Eve Plumb: 2001–present: Television, film, and stage

 In 2001, Plumb appeared on a special Brady-themed edition of the NBC game show The Weakest Link.
 In 2004, she was part of the TV Land production The Brady Bunch 35th Anniversary Reunion Special: Still Brady After All These Years.
-Plumb appeared on the December 18, 2006 premiere episode of the NBC game show Identity.
+Plumb appeared on the December 18, 2006, premiere episode of the NBC game show Identity.

 In 2007, Plumb was the only surviving cast member who was not on hand when TV Land honored The Brady Bunch with its Pop Culture Award.
 In 2008, she appeared on a special Brady-themed week of the syndicated game show Trivial Pursuit: America Plays, hosted by Christopher Knight, who played Peter Brady.
 Also in 2008, Plumb was a guest on The Florence Henderson Show on RLTV, hosted by her former TV mother.

 Plumb appeared in several made-for-television movies, including The House on Greenapple Road (1970), The Force of Evil (1977), Telethon (1977), Secrets of Three Hungry Wives (1978), The Night the Bridge Fell Down (1983) and Yesterday Today (1992).
 Her film credits include I'm Gonna Git You Sucka (1988), ...
 And God Spoke (1993), Nowhere (1997), Breast Men (1997) and Manfast (2003).
-In August 2008, Plumb appeared on the NBC daytime soap opera Days of Our Lives.
+On August 29, 2008, Plumb appeared on the NBC daytime soap opera Days of Our Lives.

 In 2010, Plumb originated the title character in the New York production of Miss Abigail's Guide to Dating, Mating and Marriage, inspired by a book and website of the same name.
 The role was her first New York stage role.
 She was next seen on the New York stage when she starred in Nora Ephron and Delia Ephron's award-winning Love, Loss, and What I Wore, and she co-starred in Same Time, Next Year with Broadway's John Bolton at the Surflight Theater in Beach Haven, New Jersey.
 In July–October 2013, Plumb portrayed Aunt June in the off-Broadway play Unbroken Circle by James Wesley.

-In 2013, she had a guest-starring role on Law and Order: SVU as Angela Brooks in the episode "Monster's Legacy" and a guest-starring role on Army Wives as Reba Green in the episode "Damaged".
+In 2013, she had a guest-starring role on Law & Order: Special Victims Unit as Angela Brooks in the episode "Monster's Legacy" and a guest-starring role on Army Wives as Reba Green in the episode "Damaged".
 Also in 2013, she had a small part in the film Blue Ruin.
 In January 2016, Plumb reprised the role of shop teacher Mrs. Murdoch (originally played by Alice Ghostley in the 1978 movie Grease) in Fox's production of Grease Live.
 In July 2016, Plumb attended the Democratic National Convention as a member of Broadway at the DNC and was part of an ensemble of Broadway stars who sang a rendition of "What the World Needs Now Is Love".
 In 2019, Plumb reunited with her television siblings from The Brady Bunch for the HGTV series, A Very Brady Renovation.